HL7/cql/input/pages/04-logicalspecification.md

 NotEqual : BinaryExpression
 ```

+> This operator is deprecated in CQL 2.0 and should not be used.
+Use a combination of Not and Equal instead.
+{: .note-info}

 The NotEqual operator returns true if its arguments are not the same value.

 The NotEqual operator is a shorthand for invocation of logical negation of the Equal operator.